News2day: History

 After that came Aisling Riordan (2008–2010), now a reporter with RTÉ's Morning Edition.
 Stephen O'Shea (2008–2010), presented with her.
 O'Shea works with a Government Minister.
 Yvonne Redmond (2010–2011) came along then; she is now Communications Executive with Agri Award.
 Aidan Kelly (2010–2012) later joined her then left to become a journalist with Worldirish.com.

-Then came Nick Sheridan (2014 – 2016), who is now working in the BBC Scotland newsroom.
+Then came Nick Sheridan (2014 – 2016), who went onto work in the BBC Scotland newsroom, before dying in March 2024 after a short illness.
 Zainab Boladale joined the newsroom in 2017 presenting alongside Cillian Sherlock, becoming the first person of African descent to become a news anchor on RTÉ television, leaving in 2019 to join Nationwide.

 Aisling Moloney joined the newsroom in 2019, presenting alongside Sherlock.

 Mícheál Ó Scannáil joined in August 2020, replacing Sherlock.
 He was then joined by Reem El-Hassany, who joined the team in 2021.
 She is the first presenter of Arab descent to join the newsroom.
 Molly O'Connor joined the presenting team in 2022, replacing Ó Scannáil.
+El-Hassany left the programme in June 2023, with Barry Gallagher joining the presenting team in September 2023.
+O'Connor departed the programme in 2024, with Florence Okojie joining the team.